jermanuts/feather-docs/content/_guides/nodes.md

 A **remote node** is a node that is accessible on a public network.
 Typically, a third party runs a remote node.
 Remote nodes are referred to as public nodes in some contexts.

 By default, Feather connects to a random node from a curated list of high performance remote nodes run by trusted members of the Monero community.
-When Feather is started for the first time, you have the option to configure how to wallet will connect to a node **before** any connections are made.
+When Feather is started for the first time, you have the option to configure how the wallet will connect to a node **before** any connections are made.

 You can change how Feather connect by going to **Settings → Network → Nodes**.